AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/configure-a-modules-settings.md

 You must configure settings for every module you create.

-For example, the [Dropbox modules](../../workfront-fusion/apps-and-their-modules/dropbox-modules.md) modules require you to specify the target folder where you want to upload files.
-For the [Email modules](../../workfront-fusion/apps-and-their-modules/email-modules.md) modules, you need to enter the email address where emails should be sent.
+For example, the [[!DNL Dropbox] modules](../../workfront-fusion/apps-and-their-modules/dropbox-modules.md) modules require you to specify the target folder where you want to upload files.
+For the [[!UICONTROL Email] modules](../../workfront-fusion/apps-and-their-modules/email-modules.md) modules, you need to enter the email address where emails should be sent.

 >[!NOTE]
 >
 >Besides the module settings, you can also adjust settings for a scenario.
-You can rename your scenario, change its schedule, and specify additional settings, just to name a few of the possibilities.
+You can rename your scenario, change its schedule, and specify additional settings, among other actions.

 ## Access requirements